Things to consider when taking a job abroad

 It is important to note that not all immigration matters require the services of a consultant or lawyer.
 An immigration consultation fee varies depending on the type of immigration matter and the complexity of the case, as well as the experience and qualifications of the consultant or lawyer.

 The location you choose to move to (or are moved to by your company) will also have a big influence on your decision to relocate.

 What kind of lifestyle will you be able to have there?
 What are the local politics?
 What’s the climate like?
 Will you be in a city, or you be living in a remote location?
 What kind of amenities will be available?
 And can you find food you like?

-This last one may seem a small point, but it’s one of the most important.
-Your new location will be your home for the next few months, and possibly even years.
-And while it’s exciting to try new cuisines occasionally, nothing tastes like home.
+This last one may seem minor, but it’s one of the most important.
+Your new location will be your home for the next few months and possibly years.
+And while trying new cuisines, it can be exciting, but something tastes different from home.

 So if there are types of food that you enjoy eating, or comfort you, it’s important to find out if they’re available where you are moving to.
 If you are relocating to somewhere so remote that you won’t be able to get the basics, you need to carefully consider whether you’ll embrace the adventure, or will just end up homesick and miserable after a while.

 Before you make the final decision to take a job abroad, it’s worth making the effort to seek out fellow ex-pats, especially if it’s going to be a country where you’re still trying to learn the language.

 Ask them what life is like over there.
 What they find hard, and what are the benefits?
 How easy is it to pick up the local language?
 Or to get around without knowing much of it – as you’ll probably need to when you first arrive.

 Is the local community welcoming to expats?
 Is there a strong community there?
 What’s the social life like?
 Where do they shop, eat and spend their leisure time?
 How easy is it to find home comforts?